Buying a car? 6 things to know

 Americans increasingly prioritize one factor when buying or leasing a car: affordability.

-Now more than ever, it’s important to scour the market to make sure you’re getting the best deal.
-Between higher prices and dozens of different models, makes and lenders, it’s easy to get overwhelmed.
-Before you make a purchase, consider these tips.
+It’s important to scour the market to make sure you’re getting the best deal.
+Between higher prices and dozens of different models, makes and lenders, it’s easy to get overwhelmed by everything you see.

 Before you set foot in a dealership, make sure you’ve asked yourself the right questions.
 Do you want a used or new car?
 How much do you want to spend?
 Do you want a coupe, sedan, SUV, truck or convertible?
 What technological features are important to you?